alexanderhaire/index-rebalancing-strategy/README.md

-Great.
-I’ll prepare a professional `README.md` file for your GitHub repository that documents your Quantitative Trading Strategy Pipeline.
-It will include an overview, architecture, setup instructions, usage details, and descriptions of each major code component.

-I’ll let you know as soon as the draft is ready.

 # Quantitative Trading Strategy Pipeline

 **A hybrid Python/Rust backtesting pipeline for momentum and mean-reversion strategies on index rebalancing events.** This project provides a comprehensive system to backtest trading strategies around index addition events (e.g., stocks being added to S\&P indices).
 It combines Python for data handling and analysis with Rust for high-performance backtesting, ensuring accuracy and speed.
 The pipeline loads historical index event data, simulates trades for two strategies (post-announcement momentum and event-day reversion), and outputs performance metrics and charts.